 - Right-click the text and click Convert to Multiple Parts .

 Each word in the string appears in a separate selection boundary contained in a larger selection.

 - Hover over a word until the pointer changes to the Move pointer, and drag the word to the new location.

 - On the editing toolbar, click Finish or press the F2 key.

 Convert to single part

-To convert an existing multiple part annotation feature back to a single part feature, right-click and click Convert to Single Part .
+To convert a multiple-part annotation feature to a single-part annotation feature, select the feature using Select Annotation , right-click one of the words, and click Convert to Single Part .